• Ticket Fines and Penalties in Louisiana

 Louisiana doesn’t adhere to a point system; instead, the state sends certain information (such as serious traffic violations, suspensions, and revocations) to the National Driver Registry’s Problem Driver Pointer System.

-However, the OMV does keep a five-year public record of all your traffic violations, and a 10-year record of any DWI-related violation.
+However, the OMV does keep a public record of all your traffic violations for 5 years, and a record of any DWI-related violation for 10 years total.

 Learn more at LA Driving Records.

-For drivers younger than 21, DWI means driving with a BAC of 0.02% or higher.
+For drivers younger than 21 years old, DWI means driving with a BAC of 0.02% or higher.

 Penalties include:

-• First Offense: 180-day license suspension or revocation.
+• First Offense: license suspension or revocation of 180 days.

 Note that these penalties are in addition to any other penalties the court imposes, such as the usual incarceration.
 Plus, you’ll acquire a criminal record or, for some, a felony criminal record.